Attack on Squak Valley Chinese laborers, 1885: Undisputed accounts

-Two days later a grand jury indicted all of those named by the coroner's jury, except Sam Robertson.
-The judge gave Roberson immunity in return for his testimony against the others.
+Two days later a grand jury indicted all of those named by the coroner's jury, except Robertson.
+The judge gave Roberton immunity in return for his testimony against the others.

-Prosecuting Attorney J. T. Ronald decided to try Perry Bayne first, since he was implicated by Robertson as the leader of those who did the shooting.
-On October 28, the trial of Perry Bayne started in Seattle.
+District Attorney J. T. Ronald decided to try Bayne first, since he was implicated by Robertson as the leader of those who did the shooting.
+On October 28, the trial of Bayne started in Seattle.
 It lasted a full week.
 The jury returned a verdict of not guilty after deliberating less than one-half hour.

-The prosecutor then charged the same seven men, plus George Tibbetts, with inciting a riot.
+The prosecutor then charged the same seven men, plus Tibbetts, with inciting a riot.
 Another trial was held in late November, and all of the defendants were found guilty.
 They were fined $500 each.
-The defendants appealed their conviction to the Territorial Supreme Court on the grounds that women had been wrongly included on the grand jury that had handed down the indictments.
-In January, 1888, the Court agreed with the defendants, saying that the law required all members of grand juries to be qualified voters, and women at that time did not have the right to vote in Washington Territory.
+The defendants appealed their conviction to the territorial supreme court on the grounds that women had been wrongly included on the grand jury that had handed down the indictments.
+In January 1888, the court agreed with the defendants, saying that the law required all members of grand juries to be qualified voters, and women at that time did not have the right to vote in Washington Territory.
 All of the convictions were overturned.